University Pain and Spine Center

 If your exam reveals a compression fracture, your doctor discusses your treatment options, including kyphoplasty, and answers your questions so you can make an informed choice about your treatment.

-If you have back or neck pain and suspect a fracture, call the University Pain Medicine Center or make an appointment online today for expert diagnosis and treatments like kyphoplasty.
+If you have back or neck pain and suspect a fracture, call the University Pain and Spine Center or make an appointment online today for expert diagnosis and treatments like kyphoplasty.

 Vertebroplasty is an outpatient procedure.
 Under the guidance of an X-ray for proper placement, a biopsy needle is inserted into the fractured vertebra.
 The biopsy needle is used to inject a quick drying, acrylic cement into the vertebra providing strength and stabilization.
 There is only a small skin puncture made by a hollow needle, which is covered by a small bandage following the procedure.
 To provide comfort during the procedure, patients are given local anesthesia and light sedation.